tramitit/guides/en/austria/residence_permit_application.md

 ---
-title: "Residence Permit Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: "Guide to Residence Permit Application in Austria"
+- Austria
+date: '2024-06-07'
-description: "A step-by-step guide on applying for a residence permit in Austria, based on first-hand experiences and advice."
+description: Learn how to apply for a residence permit in Austria and the required documents.
+Follow a comprehensive guide for a smoother application process.
 draft: false
+meta_title: 'Austria Residence Permit: Application Procedure & Required Documents'
+title: 'Austria Residence Permit: Application Procedure & Required Documents'
-translationKey: "austria-residence_permit_application"
+translationKey: austria-residence_permit_application
 ---

 ## Description
 ### What is it?